1hAck-0/1hAckOGFN-Lua-Engine/README.md

 ## Why Scripting?

 We are excited to open up a world of possibilities by enabling our users to create their own scripts.
 If you lack the time or expertise, worry not!
-We are in the process of developing an "Online Script Explorer" integrated directly into the tool.
+We are in the process of developing an "Script Browser" integrated directly into the tool.
 This feature will allow users to easily import and deploy a wide variety of scripts, unlocking new functionalities effortlessly.
 Further details on the script explorer will be available in the resources below.

 ## Introduction to Lua and Its Relevance